chromatone/chromatone.center/practice/experiments/brain/index.md

 ---
 title: Brain stimulation research
-subtitle: Full screen colors react to midi notes to explore the cross stimulation of the brain
+description: Full screen colors react to midi notes to explore the cross stimulation of the brain
 date: 2021-04-05
 ---